List of GoBots characters: Psycho

 Duke Psycho is a Renegade technologist.
 He was changed into a GoBot, along with his partners Cobra and Lady Andromeda, in the manga series Cobra, which later became the anime series Space Cobra.

 Animated series

-Psycho cameo in "The Battle for Gobotron", and a short but memorable scene in "The Gobotron Saga", where he got to conduct the disassembling of Leader-1.
-He also appeared on the cover to the VHS release of "Cy-Kill's Shrinking Ray."
+Psycho makes minor appearances in the Challenge of the GoBots episodes "The Battle for Gobotron" and "The Gobotron Saga".
+He also appears on the cover to the VHS release of "Cy-Kill's Shrinking Ray".

 Books

 Psycho is ordered by Cy-Kill to issue the Renegade retreat.

 Pumper

-Gobot-Pumper is a Guardian who turns into a fire engine and served on Command Center 6.
+Pumper is a Guardian who turns into a fire engine and served on Command Center 6.

 Reception

 Pumper was chosen as the 8th goofiest Gobot name by Topless Robot.

 Puzzler

-Gobot-Puzzler is a Renegade Gobot made up of six other Renegade cars who combine into one gigantic robot.
+Puzzler is a Renegade Gobot made up of six other Renegade cars who combine into one gigantic robot.

 Puzzler was initially solicited as a Guardian.

 Animated series

 Puzzler appears in "Auto Madic" episode #28, where the Guardians don Power Suits to form the Power Warrior Courageous, which defeats Puzzler.